-Neuroscientific painmodulation is a innovative two-day course focusing on pain research and pain-modulation, with citations of well over 300 scientific peer-review articles, the course represents a much needed update to the governing theories, narratives, philosophies and world-view that there are in pain management.
-The course is my attempt to pass on what I have learned by reading modern pain science, neuroscience, rehabilitation research and critical thinking for (approximately) 8-10 years.
+Neuroscientific painmodulation – Version 2.0 is an innovative two-day course focusing on pain research and painmodulation.
+The updated, expanding, and modified version has well over 500 citations of scientific peer-review articles.
+As such, the course represents a much-needed update to the governing theories, narratives, philosophies, and world-view which is present in pain management.
+The course attempts to pass on what I have learned by reading modern pain research, neuroscience, rehabilitation research, and critical thinking literature.

-Neuroscientific pain modulation is a scientific and principle-based approach to the treatment of diagnoses where pain is the cardinal symptom, ie all diseases and musculoskeletal problems where pain is the predominant patient complaint.
+Neuroscientific pain modulation is a scientific and principle-based approach to the treatment of diagnoses where pain is the cardinal symptom, ie, all diseases and musculoskeletal problems where pain is the dominant patient complaint.

-My mission and goal is to make it easy to stay up to date with the current pain research.
+The aim and end goal is to help clinicians and therapists integrate an often frustratingly complicated amount of clinically valuable research, enabling them to make more informed choices about the care of the person in front of them.
 I believe that all health professionals want to use updated and current research as the basis of their clinical reasoning.
 They do not wish to pass on myths or debugged knowledge.
-But I also recognize that it is incredibly difficult and sometimes almost impossible to keep up-to-date with the current research, which is the idea and defining purpose of my work.
+But I also recognize that it is incredibly difficult and sometimes almost impossible to keep up-to-date with current research!

-As a participant in the course you can become a member of an exclusive online group.
-Where you can access additional resources and information, and you have the opportunity to ask questions for both me and colleagues.
-The goal of online group is also to make it easy and manageable to keep up-to-date with current pain research, so that you always use the latest research as the basis of your clinical reasoning.
+As a participant in the course, you can become a member of an exclusive online group.
+Where it is possible to access additional resources and information, and you can ask questions to your colleagues and me.
+The goal of the online group is also to make it easy and manageable to keep up-to-date with current pain research so that you always use the latest research as the basis of your clinical reasoning.

-This course is for anyone working professionally with people in pain like: Chiropractors, Massage Therapists, Physiotherapists, Naprapaths, Osteopaths, MDs, Nurses, and Occupational Therapists.
+This course is for anyone working professionally with people in pain, like Chiropractors, Massage Therapists, Physiotherapists, Naprapaths, Osteopaths, MDs, Nurses, Occupational Therapists, and also Personal Trainers.

-My courses and lectures are based on scientific studies as well as reviews, from the like of European Journal of Pain, PAIN (Journal of the IASP), og Journal of the American Physical Therapy Association, British Journal of Sports Medicine (BJSM), Physical Therapy in Sport, Archives of Physical Medicine and Rehabilitation, The Clinical Journal of Pain, The New England Journal of Medicine (NEJM), British Medical Journal (BMJ), The American Journal of Sports Medicine, and PLOS Medicine with research from Moseley, McGill, Melzack, Wall, O’Sullivan, Hodges, Deyo, Boden, Boos, Zusman, Arendt-Nielsen, Puentedura and Louw.
+My courses and lectures are based on scientific peer-review articles as well as reviews from the likes of the European Journal of Pain, PAIN (Journal of the IASP), Journal of the American Physical Therapy Association, British Journal of Sports Medicine (BJSM), Archives of Physical Medicine and Rehabilitation, The Clinical Journal of Pain, The New England Journal of Medicine (NEJM), British Medical Journal (BMJ), The American Journal of Sports Medicine, and PLOS Medicine.